message/iata/TH.md

 - This does not apply to nationals of Thailand.
 7. Nationals of Thailand travelling under the Bangkok (BKK), Phuket (HKT) or Na Thon (Ko Samui (USM)) Sandbox programs, must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
 The test result must be in English.
 8. Passengers traveling under the Bangkok (BKK), Phuket (HKT) or Na Thon (Ko Samui (USM)) Sandbox programs:
+- must have a COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point; and
 - are subject to a COVID-19 RT-PCR test upon arrival; and
 - must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V.
 - This does not apply to passengers younger than 18 years traveling with their fully vaccinated parents/guardians.